hpyproject/hpy/README.md

-PyHandle: a better API for Python
+HPy: a better API for Python
 ==================================

 The goal of the project is to design a better API for extending Python